scriptcs-contrib/scriptcs-splunk/README.md

 ===============

 # What is it?
-A scriptcs wrapper for [Splunk's] (http://www.splunk.com) new [C# Client] (https://github.com/splunk/splunk-sdk-csharp-pcl).
+A scriptc pack for [Splunk's] (http://www.splunk.com) new [C# Client] (https://github.com/splunk/splunk-sdk-csharp-pcl).
 You can use it interactively for working with Splunk via the REPL, or use it for automation within your scripts.

 # Features
 * Perform Splunk searches, send events directly to Splunk, and perform simple management tasks.